Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 ---
-title: 'Numpy QuadDType: Quadruple Precision for Everyone'
+title: "Numpy QuadDType: Quadruple Precision for Everyone"
 authors: [swayam-singh]
 published: September 30, 2024
-description: 'Introducing the new data-type for Numpy providing cross-platform support of quadruple precision.'
+description: "Introducing the new data-type for Numpy providing cross-platform support of quadruple precision."
 category: [OSS Experience, Array API, PyData ecosystem, Packaging, Internship]
 featuredImage:
   src: /posts/numpy-quaddtype-blog/feature.png
-  alt: 'Feature image for the blog post'
+  alt: "Feature image for the blog post"
 hero:
   imageSrc: /posts/numpy-quaddtype-blog/hero.png
-  imageAlt: 'Hero image for the blog post'
+  imageAlt: "Hero image for the blog post"
 ---

-_Picture this_: You're a scientist, working on complex simulations that push the boundaries of numerical precision.
+*Picture this*: You're a scientist, working on complex simulations that push the boundaries of numerical precision.
 You fire up your trusty NumPy-powered Python script, eagerly anticipating the results.
 But then... your calculations start producing unexpected errors.
 You've just stumbled into the realm of floating-point precision limitations.

 Hi there!
 I'm [Swayam Singh](https://github.com/SwayamInSync/), and for the past three months, I've been developing `numpy_quaddtype` with [Nathan Goldbaum](https://github.com/ngoldbaum), a true cross-platform quadruple precision datatype for NumPy.
 In this blog post, we'll explore why such high precision is sometimes necessary, dive into the technical aspects of `numpy_quaddtype`, and discuss its potential applications.
 Whether you're a quantum physicist, a financial modeler, or just curious about numerical computing, this post will give you insights about current precision limitations in NumPy and how we are resolving them.

-So buckle up and grab your favorite beverage (_might I suggest a Quad Espresso?_)
+So buckle up and grab your favorite beverage (*might I suggest a Quad Espresso?*)

 ---
 ## Table of Contents

 - [Table of Contents](#table-of-contents)